-- 1. Precaution card instructions found on patient's door will be followed for each individual case. - 2.
-Gowns, masks, gloves will be used if recommended or indicated. - 3.
-Gloves will be worn when changing bandages or anytime contact is made with draining or open wound or any blood/body fluid.
+- 1. Precaution card instructions found on patient's door will be followed for each individualcase. - 2.
+Gowns, masks, gloves, eye protection will be used if recommended or indicated. - 3.
+Gowns, masks, gloves, eye protection will be worn when changing bandages or anytime contact is made with draining or open wound or any blood/body fluid.